bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 MAY be included alongside the original EEG data in `/sourcedata`.

-Note that data can have different RecordingTypes; noncontinuous data can be discontinuous, i.e. having variable length segments, whereas epoched data has identical length segments.
-Continuous data is by definition without interruption.
+Note that data can have different RecordingTypes; noncontinuous data can be discontinuous, i.e. having variable length segments or epoched, which implies
+identical length segments.
+Continuous data is by definition 1 segment without interruption.

 Note that for proper documentation of EEG recording metadata it is important to understand the difference between electrode and channel: An EEG electrode is